 The role of the Registrar, Aboriginal Land Rights Act 1983

-- The Registrar, Aboriginal Land Rights Act 1983 (the Registrar) is an independent statutory office holder appointed by the Governor of NSW.
-The Registrar has functions and powers relating to oversight of Aboriginal Land Council governance, the investigation of complaints and resolution of disputes relating to Aboriginal Land Councils constituted under the Aboriginal Land Rights Act 1983 (ALRA).
+- The Registrar, ALRA (the Registrar) is an independent statutory office holder appointed by the Governor of NSW.
+The Registrar has functions and powers relating to oversight of Aboriginal Land Council governance, the investigation of complaints and resolution of disputes relating to Aboriginal Land Councils constituted under the ALRA.

 - The Registrar also maintains registers of land claims, Aboriginal Land Agreements (ALAs) and of those persons qualified as Aboriginal Owners under the ALRA.
-The Registrar registers land claims then lodges them with the Department of Primary Industries for action.
-The investigation and determination of land claims is the responsibility of the Minister/s administering the Crown Land Act 1989.
+The Registrar registers land claims then lodges them with the Department of Industry – Crown Land for action.
+The investigation and determination of land claims is the responsibility of the Minister/s administering the Crown Land Management Act 2016.
 Neither the Registrar nor the Minister has the power to determine land claims.

 The role and functions of the Registrar set out in section 165 of the ALRA are:

 - To register land claims made under the Act by the NSWALC or Local Aboriginal Land Councils